Happy Hour

 The Influence of Theatre

-Happy Hour is one of several paintings I have made that have a sense of theatrical staging.
+Happy Hour is one of many pictures I have made, in paint and print, that have a sense of theatrical staging.
 I spent 11 years working as a theatre technician, so it seems natural for me to work in this way.

 In the Mind of Don Quixote – 76 cm x 76 cm, Giclée on Hahnemühle German Etching Paper, 2023